By Mallesh Vibhuti on Sep 30, 2016 7:06:02 AM

 The main theme of TDD is "Red, Green, Refactor."

-- To work with TDD you must have Test Project solution for creating new tests cases in VSTS and it should reference the class library where you are adding new functionality.
+- To work with TDD you must have a Test Project solution for creating new test cases in VSTS and it should reference the class library where you are adding new functionality.

 Follow these steps to perform TDD:

 - Understand the requirements of the user story and feature that you are working on.

 - Red: Create a test and make it fail.

 - Write the test for already existed code and change the logic of the code to make our test fail.

 - Run the test case.
 It should fail.
 This means your test is calling the correct code and that the code is not working by properly.
 This is a meaningful failure, and you expect it to fail.